tlswg/tls13-spec/draft-ietf-tls-tls13.md

   defined in {{hello-extensions}}.
 {:br }

 In the event that a client requests additional functionality using extensions, and this functionality is not supplied by the server, the client MAY abort the handshake.
-A server MUST accept ClientHello messages both with and without the extensions field, and (as for all other messages) it MUST check that the amount of data in the message precisely matches one of these formats; if not, then it MUST send a fatal "decode_error" alert.
+Note: TLS 1.3 ClientHello messages MUST always contain extensions, and a TLS 1.3 server MUST respond to any TLS 1.3 ClientHello without extensions with a fatal "decode_error" alert.
+TLS 1.3 servers may receive TLS 1.2 ClientHello messages without extensions.
+If negotiating TLS 1.2, a server MUST check that the amount of data in the message precisely matches one of these formats; if not, then it MUST send a fatal "decode_error" alert.

 After sending the ClientHello message, the client waits for a ServerHello or HelloRetryRequest message.